Common Lease and Rental Terms

 are written into the lease to protect the landlord from the increased cost of fuel and/or taxes during the lease period; the tenant pays a predetermined percentage of the increase.

 contain some items of furniture, rather than requiring you to supply all furniture: typically a bed, nightstand, desk, chair, dresser and lamp.The common area of the apartment will have sofa, coffee and/or end tables, dining table and chairs.
 Apartment standards, furnished or not, are a stove, oven, microwave, and most offer a refrigerator.
 These kitchen appliances will be listed in the lease.
 Items not included: dishware, flatware, pots and pans, all linens and bed coverings, all cleaning supplies.
 You will need to purchase those items.

 Guarantor or Co-signer

 is a US citizen or permanent resident with a good credit history and an income capable of paying your rent should you default (unable to pay) on your lease.
 Many landlords require guarantors or co-signors on the lease for international students, students with poor credit history or students who are renting an apartment beyond what they can afford.
 Some landlords and property managers require guarantors of all students, whether they are undergraduate, graduate, US citizens or permanent residents.
-Rental Property Management, Boston University owned and managed properties, do not require co-signers for any graduate student signing a lease for one of their apartments.
+BU Real Estate, Boston University owned and managed properties, do not require co-signers for any graduate student signing a lease for one of their apartments.

 Landlord Right of Entry